open-edge-insights/eii-configmgr/README.md

 # ConfigMgr

-ConfigMgr (Config manager) provides CPP/Python/Golang APIs to:
+ConfigMgr or Config manager provides CPP, Python, and Golang APIs to:

 - fetch an applications configs values from the KV store.
-- fetch an applications interface values from KV store for pub, sub, server and client.
+- fetch an applications interface values from the KV store for pub, sub, server, and client.
-- watch on application's config changes.
+- monitor application's config changes.
-- generate EII MessageBus config.
+- generate MessageBus config.
-- read and set /GlobalEnv variables.
+- read and set the `/GlobalEnv` variables.
-- fetch env variables: appname, dev_mode
+- fetch the env variables: appname, dev_mode

-All these data are stored into the kv store of EII during the provisioning phase and can be changed   dynamically by the admin.
+All the ConfigMgr operations related data is stored in the KV store of OEI during the provisioning phase.
+An admin can dynamically change these data.

+>**Note:** In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
+Consider the references of EII as Open Edge Insights (OEI).
+This is due to the product name change of EII as OEI.

-## Installation
+## ConfigMgr Installation

-The EII Config Manager library can be installed in two different ways.
+You can install the OEI Config Manager library in any of the following ways:

-1. Through published Debian, Fedora, or Alpine APK packages
+- Through published Debian, Fedora, or Alpine APK packages
-2. Installing form source
+- Installing from source

-If you are installing from one of the packages, select the package you wish to install from the releases assets, and then run one of the following depending on the OS you are installing on:
+If you are installing from one of the packages then from the releases assets, select the package to install.
+Based on the OS that on which you are installing, run the following:

 ```sh
 # Debian